Too Long in the Wasteland

 Too Long in the Wasteland is the debut album by the American musician James McMurtry, released in 1989.
-Its first single was "Painted by Numbers".
+Its first single was "Painting by Numbers".
 The album's title was inspired in part by his father's Texas ranch, which is named the Wasteland.

 The album peaked at No. 125 on the Billboard 200.
 McMurtry supported the album by playing some concert dates with Kinky Friedman, and touring with Nanci Griffith.

 Production

 The album was produced by John Mellencamp (with Michael Wanchic and Larry Crane), who reconnected with McMurtry during the development of Falling from Grace; the film was written by McMurtry's father, Larry McMurtry, who passed along his son's demo tape.
 The songs were written in Archer City, Texas, and at Mellencamp's studio in Indiana.
 McMurtry was backed by members of Mellencamp's band, as well as by David Grissom.

 The songs are not autobiographical.
 Many were written to rebut the tendency of popular country music to sentimentalize rural and small-town life.